What is CGRP?

 Fortunately the new generation of CGRP monoclonal antibodies showed no findings of liver toxicity, cardiovascular or adverse events in the studies.
 (5) So far in research reports, side effects appear to very low.

-Minor skin reddness, pain or irritation can occur around the injection site but was not common or significant.
+Minor skin redness, pain or irritation can occur around the injection site but was not common or significant.

-- Lilly and Teva have filed for approval with the FDA.
+- Lilly has filed for approval with the FDA.

 - Alder is in Phase 3 Clinical Trials.

-It is difficult to estimate how long it will be before the remaining anti-CGRP antibodies are available as they each have their own unique evidence, results and costs.
+It is difficult to estimate how long it will be before the remaining anti-CGRP antibodies are available as they each have their own unique evidence, results, and costs.
 One industry observer speculates that Lilly will be close behind with a decision due late in the US summer of 2018.
-According to company sales forecasts, Teva may follow potentially at the very end of 2018 or 2019.
 Alder is not expected to become available until 2020.

 - They are delivered by injection.
 Which doesn’t suit many people and is not the easiest format to administer.